nuxion/labfunctions/ROADMAP.md

 - [x] Autoscaling workers
 - [x] Doc: how to install client nb-workflows
 - [x] Tests: >= 55%
+- [x] Security: direct implementation of a JWT System
+- [x] A default runtime available for a first time project creation
+- [x] GStorage plugin implementation to be used as fileserver (notebooks result, project uploads and so on)
+- [x] Executors: Review function logic and resilience for errors.
+- [x] General client config added

 **MAY**
+- [x] Refactor: clean deprecated packages as core, agent and agent_client
+- [x] Review ExecutionTaskResult
 - [ ] CI/CD: constraint merges to main branch
 - [ ] Doc: about architecture
 - [ ] Doc: branch and release strategy adopted